Posts tagged rare disease

 How Jesus Meets Your Need for Touch

-Touch, and my need for it, has only highlighted what I’ve known for years.
-As a person living with a rare and undiagnosed disease, I have a deep need to be understood.
+Touch, and my need for it, has highlighted what I’ve known for years: As a person living with a rare and undiagnosed disease, I have a deep need to be understood.

-Jesus is fully human and lived a life full of human experiences.
-Yet, he is also fully God, existing outside of time, seeing our lives develop from within the womb to our present day.
-He is all-knowing, the only One who can understand the physical, mental and emotional struggles you and I experience.
-And he is all-powerful, the only One who cannot be weakened or overwhelmed by our human struggles.
+Jesus is fully human and fully God.
+He is all-knowing, the only One who can understand the physical, mental, and emotional struggles you experience.
+And he is all-powerful, the only One who cannot be overwhelmed by your need.

 Read More